Tag: marriage problems warning signs

 Both can be warning signs.

-Frequent conflict may indicate unresolved emotional needs.
+Frequent conflict indicates unresolved emotional needs.

-Avoiding each other may signal emotional withdrawal.
+Avoiding each other will signal emotional withdrawal.

 Healthy couples can disagree while still feeling emotionally safe.